tim-kos/waveformjson/README.md

     -m sets the method used to sample the source audio file, it can either be 'peak' or 'rms'. 'peak' is probably what you want because it looks cooler, but 'rms' is closer to what you actually hear.
+    -W sets the width (in pixels) of the waveform.

 There are also some less-nifty options: